rabfulton/ChatGTK/README.md

 Web search is only supported on certain models.
 For OpenAI, supported models include: `gpt-4o`, `gpt-4o-mini`, `gpt-4-turbo`, and `gpt-5.x` models.
 For Gemini, supported models include `gemini-2.x` and `gemini-3.x` models.
 Older models like `gpt-3.5-turbo` or `gemini-1.5` do not support web search.
 Newer Grok models should work and can also be asked to search X.
 ### Fonts look bad in exported PDF
 install `texlive-fontsrecommended` from your package manager.
+### How do I use the realtime voice chat?
+- Ensure that the realtime models from either xAI or OpenAI are enabled in `settings->model whitelist`.
+- Ensure that you have a microphone selected in `settings->audio` and select the realtime voice you want to use.
+- Now in a **new chat** select the desired realtime model from the drop down model list then hit the microphone icon next to the prompt entry box to start the conversation.

 ## Requirements